tslabs/zx-evo/pentevo/docs/SFI/spi flash.md

 After READ command has been issued, data can be transferred for unlimited number of bytes.
 The read address is incremented automatically after each byte read.

 WRITE command can only write data within pages of 256 bytes.
-Start address can be any, but the data for one command cannot cross the 256 bytes boundary.
+Start address can be any, but the data for a single command cannot cross the 256 bytes boundary.
+After 256 (or less) bytes have been written the END command must be executed.

 After the execution of WRITE, ERSBLK and ERSSEC commands (in a case of WRITE - after the subsequent END), STAT register must be polled while BUSY status asserted.